Belogradchik, amazing Bulgarian red rocks land

 Belogradchik

-The last week-end, I discovered Belogradchik and its surroundings, a very beautiful place in Bulgaria, that I prefer to name « The red rocks land », even if the name of this town literally means « Small white town » ;-).
+We discovered Belogradchik and its surroundings, a very beautiful place in Bulgaria, that we prefer to name “The red rocks land”, even if the name of this town literally means “Small white town”.
 The city has the particularity to be circled by rocks which make it a popular tourist destination.

-Located close to Serbia, Belogradchik is a town of Vidin Province and is located 50 km South from the Danube River and 180 km from Sofia in northwestern Bulgaria.
-In order to have time to visit, we booked a room on this very nice Bed&Breakfast called « Guest House & Bistro Castle Cottage » that I present you in an other article (discover it by clicking on its name).
-Selected to be the European Destination of Excellence in Bulgaria in 2008, Belogradchik is a small town that is more enjoyable and easy to discover by foot (but if you need, there is also a limited taxi service available).
+Located close to Serbia, Belogradchik is a town of Vidin Province, located 50 km South from the Danube River and 180 km from Sofia in northwestern Bulgaria.
+In order to have time to visit, we booked a room on this very nice Bed&Breakfast “Guest House & Bistro Castle Cottage”.
+Selected to be the European Destination of Excellence in Bulgaria in 2008, Belogradchik is a small town.
+This is more enjoyable and easy to discover by foot.

-So, we spend our Saturday’s afternoon visiting the town, walking, strolling, and looking at the main cultural attractions.
+So, we spent our Saturday’s afternoon visiting the town, walking, strolling, and looking at the main cultural attractions.
 Unfortunately, those were closed, open only from monday to friday.
 The History Museum, Art Gallery and the Natural History Museum are some of them.
 More informations about the all attractions to the city here.

 Belogradchik